Frixs/BlackSpiritHelper/README.md

 Black Spirit Helper can **solve your problem!** You can also set the application to start with your operating system to do not miss any task you want to do, accidentally.
 **Black Spirit Helper offers** several features that can manage these things with multiple types of adjustable timers.
 Oh...
 I almost forgot to tell you, the application has **own overlay!** So, you can easily track your timers in-game without needs to switch to your desktop.
+### Overlay?!#
+Yes!
+Black Spirit Helper offers overlay!
+So, you do not need to switch to your desktop and then back to your game anymore!
+Enjoy your game comfortably without switching to system desktop.
 ### Is it legal to use?
 Of course!
 Black Spirit Helper does **not** affect any game files.
 It does **not** track any screen events.
 It is just an advanced timer.
 I ask you... is Windows OS build-in timer illegal?
 It is in the same category as other software like [Discord](https://discordapp.com/), [TeamSpeak](https://www.teamspeak.com), etc.